Filmmaker Annie Leonard offers advice on becoming a network-centric organization

 And, tomorrow, The Story of Stuff Project is scheduled to release a new documentary short on Citizens United, the infamous January 2010 Supreme Court decision that opened the floodgates to unlimited corporate monies pouring into U.S. elections, “selling our democracy to the highest bidder,” in Annie’s words.

 Do you agree or disagree with Annie’s conclusions about the benefits of using a networked approach on behalf of a cause?
 Please share your thoughts in the comments.
-JD Lasica works with nonprofits, social change organizations and businesses on social media strategies.
-See his profile, visit his business blog, contact JD or follow him on Twitter or Google Plus.
+JD Lasica, founder and former editor of Socialbrite, is co-founder of Cruiseable.
+Contact JD or follow him on Twitter or Google Plus.

 This work is licensed under a Creative Commons Attribution 3.0 Unported.